 Weeper Rating: 😦 : 😦 😦😦 😦 😦 😦 :-(/10

 Hulk Rating: /10

 This review was added as part of the Movie Confessions Blogathon run by Often Off Topic.
-No other films have been written with these stars.
+Olivia Newton John also stars in Grease.
+Wilfrid Hyde-White starred in My Fair Lady.
+Michael Beck starred in Murder She Wrote.
+Gene Kelly starred in Summer Stock.
 A list of links to my other Guilty Pleasures can be found if you CLICK HERE.